51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 For scripting, the workflow allows a mission to be built in a "dynamic" configuration that causes the mission to reload scripts from their source directory on each launch (rather than packaging the scripts with the `.miz`).
-While this mode is only useful when running a mission locally, it is helpful for debug allowing simultaneous editing of scripts through an external IDE and the mission through the DCS ME.
+While this mode is mostly useful when running a mission locally, it is helpful for debug allowing simultaneous editing of scripts through an external IDE and the mission through the DCS ME.

 The workflow can inject information directly into the DCS ME core files.
 This allows the workflow to automatically configure radio presets, waypoints, or set up script loading.

 The workflow assmebles a `.miz` file for the mission from the associated source files.
-The workflow supports the automatic generation of multiple versions of a mission that differ in mission options (such as dot labels or F10 map setup), weather, or time of day.
+In addition, it supports the automatic generation of multiple versions of a mission that differ in mission options (such as dot labels or F10 map setup), weather, or time of day.

 # Before Using the Workflow

-Scripts in the 51st VFW workflow relies on several tools to support its operation.
+The scripts in the 51st VFW workflow requires several tools to support its operation.
 The tools, their locations on the web, and their purpose are,

 - [7-zip](https://www.7-zip.org/download.html)
   packs and unpacks a DCS `.miz` file.
 The workflow has been tested with 7-zip 21.07.
 - [Lua](https://sourceforge.net/projects/luabinaries/files/5.4.2/Tools%20Executables/)
-  executes some of the scripts the workflow uses to do process missions.
+  executes some of the internal scripts the workflow uses to do process missions.
 The workflow has been tested with Lua 5.4.2.
 - [ImageMagick](https://imagemagick.org/script/index.php)
   processes image files for use in kneeboard construction.
 The workflow has been tested with ImageMagick 7.1.0-46 Q16-HDRI x64.

 While specific versions are called out above, installing more recent versions should be fine.
-The tools must appear in the system or user `PATH` environment variable.
+All of these tools must appear in the system or user `PATH` environment variable.

 The 7-zip and Lua programs linked above are not packaged with Windows installers and must be installed manually.
 Typically, extract the downloaded files to a directory such as